MoonHighway/graphql-ski-days/README.md

 # graphql-ski-days

-A simple GraphQL ski day counter built with Apollo and used in egghead.io training videos
+A simple GraphQL ski day counter built with Apollo and used in egghead.io training videos.